-The Washington Semester Summer Internship Program gives you an excellent opportunity to gain career-related, on-the-job experience while getting a first-hand view of the action in Washington, D.C.
-With our Summer Internship Program you get more than an internship.
+This summer, if you will have completed your sophomore year of college, you have the opportunity to gain professional skills, study, and explore Washington, D.C.!
 You also gain unparalleled insight from our knowledgeable faculty.
-You will have a dedicated professor-mentor who will help you find your internship, orient you in the city, and work with you throughout the semester to provide you with guidance and advice.
+Your dedicated professor-mentor who will help you find your internship, orient you in the city, and work with you throughout the semester to provide you with guidance and advice.
 Depending on your status, you can earn three to six undergraduate or graduate credits in the program.

 The Summer Internship Program is an academic program with two components.
 Students gain hands-on skills interning full-time for a professional organization in Washington, and augment their experiences through a seminar class in their field of study which meets one half day a week.
 The internship is definitely the way to gain experience for your résumé, but the relationship you build with your professor will help you place your experiences in an academic context and provide you with a forum to share your thoughts on the internship process.

 You will submit a comprehensive portfolio of your internship experience in D.C. to your professor mentor at the end of your program.
 Your portfolio & internship evaluation (and research paper if you elect the six credit option) will determine your final grade.

 Curriculum Choices - Internships

 You receive on-the-job training with an internship in just about any field to fit your career and academic goals.